Experiment for proton acceleration at the POLARIS high-energy laser system.

 Learn moreExternal link

-• QOMPLEX - BMBF joint project on Complexity Scaling of Quantum Photonic Systems
+• QOMPLEX - BMFTR joint research project on the complexity scaling of quantum photonic systems

 QOMPLEX is intended to demonstrate and improve the technical feasibility of complex quantum systems and associated quantum photonic protocols with significantly more than two photons and a variety of photonic modes.
 Following the project, the work can and will lead to concrete innovative products from industrial partners.
 The range of possible applications extends from quantum communication to sensors, imaging and quantum computing.